 Specialized websites, such as Simplyfordogs, teach us that the dog’s behavior can be indicative of his health.
 If you have noticed that your pet friend acts in a strange manner, you might want to pay closer attention to his health.

-A dog that is sick might also be lethargic, irritable or agitated.
+A dog that is sick might also be lethargic, irritable, or agitated.
 Some dogs have the tendency to become withdrawn, seeking out a place where they feel safe.
 Others, on the contrary, will cling to you, appearing needy all of a sudden.
-In case of any abnormal behavior, a visit to the vet will give you the much-needed peace of mind.
+In case of any abnormal behavior, a visit to the vet will give you much-needed peace of mind.

 Breathing difficulties are indicative of a serious health issue